-- Line a 12 count muffin tray with muffin pans and set aside.
+- Line a 12 count mini muffin tray with muffin pans and set aside.

 - Once firm, melt the remaining chocolate and evenly distribute it amongst all the cups.
 Refrigerate until firm.
 Once firm, remove the junior mint cups and enjoy!

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.